BiomedSciAI/fuse-med-ml/fuse/eval/README.md

 ```

 #### Temperature scaling
-In order to calibrate the model, we first compute the optimal temperature scalar parametes, and then apply it to the predicted logits.
+In order to calibrate the model, we first compute the optimal temperature scalar parameters, and then apply it to the predicted logits.
 We use a metric pipeline to define these two operations:
 ```
 metrics = OrderedDict([
             ("find_temperature", MetricFindTemperature(pred="logits", target="target")),